 If a vehicle is to be transferred from Austria to another EU country, it must be equipped with number plates and be insured.
 The following options are available:

 - Austrian transfer plates

 Austrian transfer plates can be applied for in Austria.
-When importing a vehicle from Austria into another EU country, the Austrian dealer is usually responsible for providing these plates.
+When exporting a vehicle from Austria into another EU country, the Austrian dealer is usually responsible for providing these plates.
 These are issued for a maximum period of 21 days.
 Insurance must be taken out for this period with an Austrian insurance company.
-More detailed information can be obtained from the Austrian Association of Insurers.
+More detailed information can be obtained from the respective insurance company.

 - Standard foreign number plates/standard foreign transfer plates (registration abroad) or standard Austrian number plates (registration in Austria prior to transfer)

 - Vehicle transported on a trailer or towed with a tow rope

 As the EU is a Customs Union, no customs duties are payable when importing vehicles (e.g. cars or motorcycles) from other EU countries.